ICCY Association

 68 (Inns of Court & City Yeomanry) Signal Squadron

-Personnel have deployed on expeditionary operations around the world in support of the regular army on operations in Afghanistan, Iraq and Cyprus and previously in Bosnia and Northern Ireland and the Squadron continues to provide personnel for operations on an ongoing basis.
+Personnel have deployed on expeditionary operations around the world in support of the regular army on operations in Afghanistan, Iraq, Cyprus, Bosnia and Northern Ireland and the Squadron continues to provide personnel for operations on an ongoing basis.

 Adventure Training

 The Squadron takes part in a variety of adventure training exercises each year.
-One of these is SNOW FOX, the pan-Yeomanry skiing exercise in Austria, which is a great opportunity to learn to ski or develop downhill and slalom skills and to enjoy après-ski hospitality with other Yeomanry units.
+Annually the sqn deploy to ski exercise, which is a great opportunity to learn to ski or develop downhill and slalom skills and to enjoy après-ski hospitality with other units.
 Members of the Squadron play Polo and develop riding skills, and the shooting team wins trophies at Bisley.
+The Sqn has a number of keen sailors and competes against other army units.

 Awards